-When I saw this work last year at the Brewer Street Car Park under the auspices of the Vinyl Factory the lyrics :”Once again I fall into my feminine ways” seemed to be a joyful assertion of the value of gender fluidity.
-Other critics have described it as a melancholy dirge, whose lyrics were written by Kjartansson’s ex-wife following their break up.
-But for me the underlying message of the work is the sense of community and reassurance that music can instill in both performers and audience.
-We get visual confirmation of this as one by one the musicians leave behind their individual “sound booths” and their instruments and make their way outside still singing and dancing across the countryside.
-In parallel as the rooms empty the audience follows the musicians eventually gathering in front of the single screen watching the rag tag ensemble disappearing into the distance.
+When I saw this work last year at the Brewer Street Car Park under the auspices of the Vinyl Factory the lyrics, “Once again I fall into my feminine ways” seemed a joyful assertion of gender fluidity.
+Some critics have described it as a melancholy dirge as its lyrics were written by Kjartansson’s ex-wife following their break up.
+But for me, the underlying message of the work is the sense of community and reassurance that music can instill in both performers and audience.
+We get visual confirmation of this as one by one the musicians leave their individual “sound booths” and their instruments and make their way outside still singing and dancing across the countryside.
+In parallel, as the rooms empty, the audience follows the musicians.
+Eventually we all gather in front of a single screen watching the rag tag ensemble disappearing into the distance.
 No one seems to want to leave as long as the barely audible singers are in earshot.
 This level of audience solidarity is unique in my many years experience of video art .

 Goldsmiths have a reputation for producing quality video art and I was not disappointed by their MFA show this week.
 Political awareness in an artwork is a big plus for me, as long I do not feel preached at.
 All of these managed that and more.